urbanc/graphql-go-example/README.md

 - install golang, see [this guide](https://golang.org/doc/install)
 - install [Masterminds/glide](https://github.com/Masterminds/glide) which is a package manager for golang projects.
 - install all the dependencies for this project: `glide install`, glide will store all dependencies in `/vendor` folder.
-- install postgresql (for ubuntu follow [this guide](https://help.ubuntu.com/community/PostgreSQL)).
+- install postgresql with [docker](https://www.docker.com/community-edition#/download) (run `docker-compose up -d`).
 For this application, I created a postgresql user called `vagrant` with `vagrant` as password and the database called `graphql`, but of course you can change these settings in `./migrate.sh` and in `./main.go` files.
 - install [mattes/migrate](https://github.com/mattes/migrate) which is a tool to create and run migrations against sql databases.
 - run the migrations which will create the database tables and indexes `./migrate.sh up`.
 If you ever want to clean up the the database run `./migrate.sh down` then `./migrate.sh up` again.
 - run GraphQL server with command `go run *.go`